siyuan-note/user-guide-en_US/General Operations/Use on browser.md

 ## Sharing and Publishing

-In addition to using SiYuan Online Workspace, paid users can also use [SiYuan Online Sharing and Publishing](https://ld246.com/udanax/).
-After sharing the published notebook in Settings - Sync - Cloud Notebook, you can browse through "View my shared publishing space".
+In addition to using SiYuan Online Workspace, paid users can also use the sharing and publishing function.
+After sharing and publishing the notebook in Settings - Sync - Cloud Notebook, you can click "Share and Publish" to open the browser and browse.

 The shared publishing space can be accessed without logging in.
-Visitors browse in read-only mode and support most features, such as browsing relationship diagrams, searching, browsing tags, bookmarks, and multi-window tabs.
+Visitors browse in read-only mode and support most features, such as browsing relationship graphs, searching, browsing tags, bookmarks, and multi-window tabs.

+#Note#: If you want to share the link with others, please use your share and publish entry link (`https://ld246.com/udanax/youruid`), do not use the link after entering the main interface (ie do not use the `/stage/` link).

 ### Content block URL